EXPLAINER: What does a US ban on Russian oil accomplish?

 HOW COULD A RUSSIAN OIL BAN AFFECT PRICES?

-The news of the looming U.S. oil ban sent gasoline prices to their highest levelever recorded, with a gallon of regular selling for an average of $4.17 Tuesday.
+The news of the looming U.S. oil ban sent gasoline prices surging, with a gallon of regular selling for an average of $4.17 Tuesday.

 A month ago, oil was selling for about $90 a barrel.
 Now, prices are surging around $130 a barrel as buyers shun Russian crude.
 Refiners had already feared being left with oil they couldn’t resell if sanctions were imposed.